Key Takeaways

 Credential Harvesting is Their Aim in Zoom Phishing Attacks

-These zoom phishing attacks aim to steal credentials from services like Outlook and Office 365 by directing the user to spoofed login pages.
+These Zoom phishing attacks aim to steal credentials for services like Outlook and Office 365 by directing users to spoofed login pages.
 Moreover, the attackers are even using techniques like obfuscation to make it very difficult for security systems to detect phishing pages.

-Hackers use a fake attachment that leads to a login page that is locally hosted on the recipient’s computer and not on the internet.
+Hackers use a fake attachment that leads to a locally hosted login page on the recipient’s computer, not on the internet.
 Further, the HTML, JavaScript, and PHP code is encoded.
 This is unreadable to humans and automated security tools.
 This is done to bypass URL reputation checkers and remain undetected.

-In a Tom’s Guide article, they have researched and mentioned the problems Zoom has been experiencing in past.
+In a Tom’s Guide article, they have researched and noted the problems Zoom has experienced in the past.
 An expert review of its security and privacy practices revealed some concerning findings.
 Like Zoom’s end-to-end encryption was not quite that.
 Other Zoom meeting participants could learn a lot about you.
 Pranksters and bored teenagers could, and occasionally still do, “Zoom bomb” public meetings with shocking or rude content.

 Since the early summer of 2020, most of those imperfections have now been fixed or mitigated, but newer issues have arisen on occasion.